CiscoTestAutomation/getting-started/start-guide/quickstart/parseoutput.rst

     >>> exit()

-Optionally, if you already have the output from the device, you can pass it into the parse method even if the device is not connected:
+Optionally, if you already have the output from the device, then you can pass it into the parse method even if the device is not connected:

     .. code-block:: python